-The Fund seeks to achieve a balance between income and capital growth with a moderate level of investment risk by investing either directly, or through securities of investment mutual funds, in equity and fixed-income securities of a variety of Canadian, U.S. and international issuers.
-The Fund's asset class weightings will generally be 50 - 70% in fixed income securities and 30 - 50% in equity securities.
-The Fund's approach to investment selection of equities is growth driven.
+The Fund seeks to achieve long-term capital growth.
+The Fund will invest either directly, or through securities of other investment funds, in equity and fixed income securities of a variety of Canadian, U.S. and international issuers.
+The Fund's asset class weightings generally range between 70%-90% in equity securities and 10%-30% in fixed income securities.